ArmandoDomi/Particle_Filter/README.md

 # Particle_Filter
-Particle filter for estimating x, y of a vehicle
+Particle filter for estimating x, y of a robot

 ##  Generic Particle Filter Algorithm
 1. **Randomly generate a bunch of particles.**<br>